-NOTE: The abbreviations used in this window are Static Router Port (S), Dynamic Router Port (D) and Forbidden Router Port (F).
+NOTE: The abbreviations used on this page are Static Router Port (S), Dynamic Router Port (D) and Forbidden Router Port (F).

 IGMP Snooping Group

 Users can view the Switch's IGMP Snooping Group Table.
 IGMP Snooping allows the Switch to read the Multicast Group IP address and the corresponding MAC address from IGMP packets that pass through the Switch.